waydabber/BetterDisplay/README.md

 [To read about more on how to set up HiDPI resolutions and flexible scaling, read the wiki entry!](https://github.com/waydabber/BetterDisplay/wiki/Fully-scalable-HiDPI-desktop)

-## Discord channel

-You can join the discussion on the [BetterDisplay Discord channel](https://discord.gg/aKe5yCWXSp).
-If you have any issues or questions, don't hesitate to ask!

 ## Compatibility

 - The app is compatible with all Apple Silicon and Intel Macs running macOS Big Sur, Monterey or Ventura.